Skip to content

 I suggest pen and paper.
 Even if your handwriting is messy scrawl, handwriting activates the mind and memory differently than typing (science fact), so go for it if you can.
 (But as always: type or dictate if that’s best for your access needs.)
 Whatever tools you choose: see if you can keep the words flowing (even if they don’t seem to make sense) and simply stay open to whatever pops out of your mind.

-Try to spend about three minutes on each question.
+See what happens if you spend about five minutes on each question.
 It won’t feel like enough time.
 It’s not!
 The goal with these prompts isn’t to find answers; it’s to stir up new thoughts and ideas that can ignite your creativity and open fresh possibilities.
+See what you can shake loose.
+If you tackle all the prompts in one big go, it’ll take forty-ish minutes, like watching a single episode of Teen Wolf.
+You can also journal it all out doing one prompt each day for a week, if that feels fun.

 Guided Journaling Prompts for Writers